IsaacGluck/smartwatch-scavenger-hunt/docs/IMPLEMENTATION.md

         * If error print error message and do nothing
         * Add Krag ID to the hashtable of Krags
         * Add Clue to the hashtable of Clues
-        * Print the new clue out for the game agent
+        * Print the new clue out for the guide agent
 * `void Secret(Char[] arr, GameStruct g);`
     * *Use*: updates the secret
     * *PsuedoCode*: